<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <item>

-<category domain="https://www.aitalkboard.com/"></category> <dc:creator>IsleOfWightSails</dc:creator>
+<category domain="https://www.aitalkboard.com/"></category> <dc:creator>RaymondOmime</dc:creator>

-<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/what-are-the-best-ai-tools-for-creating-marketing-content-41835/</guid>
+<guid isPermaLink="true">https://www.aitalkboard.com/other-llms-forum/what-is-the-best-app-for-learning-ai-basics-as-a-beginner-57735/</guid>

 </item>